 Assessment is by coursework (including preparation of an article for publication and a research proposal) and oral presentations.
 This should normally take 24 months to complete.

-Those students completing the Professional Doctorate in Health and Social Care will have moved to the next level of qualifications with the advantages that this offers in terms of learning and employability.
+Those students completing the Professional Doctorate in Health and Social Care course will have moved to the next level of qualifications with the advantages that this offers in terms of learning and employability.
 They will also be in an excellent position to apply for any related doctoral training programme, research assistant positions, graduate teaching positions, or general research related roles.

 Qualification and course duration

 Course contact details